vkahlon/ogma-crypto/README.md

-# ajax-project
+# ogma-crypto

-A dynamic HTML, CSS, and JavaScript solo project.
+A web application for casual crypto investors who want to quickly see prices and related information.